B-Stewart/gatsby-starter-ts-emotion-netlifycms/README.md

 - Make sure the netlify relative CMS plugin doesn't conflict with links in markdown (/blog went to ../blog)
 - Cleanup gatsby-node (by packages?)
 - Fix production webpack analyzer to not just be cms

+# TODO 2020:

+- Clean up original TODO
+- Clean Up Readme
+- Migrate to tailwind instead of emotion
+- Move all theme styles to CMS data
+- Do all source code todo's
+- Consider consolidating 404 and thanks page to a generic page "type" with title / subtitle
+- Consider moving layout to templates?
+- Add ESLint
+- Add stricter TS?
+- Bundle Optimization
+- Add Preact?
+- Do lighthouse checks
+- storybook?
+- unit tests?
+- describe dependencies and usefulness